How antibiotic resistance happens

 Want to learn more?
 Click here to discover the eight things you need to know about smart antibiotic use.

-If you’re feeling under the weather and aren’t sure if you need antibiotics or not, walk-in or save your spot online at your nearest GoHealth Urgent Care Center:
+If you’re feeling under the weather and aren’t sure if you need antibiotics or not, walk-in or save your spot online at your nearest Urgent Care Center: